 Astrological note: A warning dream often comes during tense transits of Pluto and Saturn simultaneously through your personal houses, during their aspects to the Moon or the Sun.
 Scorpios, Capricorns, and Cancers recognize this dream with particular accuracy.
 If Pluto and Saturn are now pressing on your personal planets — the Guardian sends an extreme signal, and the dream conveys this through a scene that cannot be waved aside.

-If a specific person is near — in reality they may be more important now than it seems; it’s worth maintaining the bond.
-If the figure is symbolic — you have an inner resource of support; it’s worth activating through practice, prayer (in your own sense), warm memories.
-If after the dream it is calmer within — the psyche’s work has happened; it’s worth letting it continue rather than immediately “returning to tasks.”
-If for the first time you agree to accept help — this is a huge step, and it’s worth holding it carefully.
+If, after the dream, you feel calmer within, the psyche’s work has happened.
+Let it continue, rather than immediately “returning to tasks.”
+If, for the first time, you agree to accept help, this is a huge step.
+Hold it carefully.
 When the warmth gathers around your shoulders rather than around your hand, the same dream becomes an embrace that bestows peace.

 Ask yourself: “Who or what in my life is ready to support me right now — and do I allow myself to receive this support without ‘I don’t need it’?”